antonilol/RPi-Debloater/README.md

 # Bloatware removal Script made for the Raspberry PI
-Remove bloatware from Raspberry Pi Raspbian with one script.
+Remove bloatware from Raspberry PI Raspbian with one script.
 This will remove the storage hogging programs and some other often never-used tools including:

 1. Wolfram Engine